hyperspy/hyperspy/doc/dev_guide/speeding_up_code.rst

 Writing Cython code
 -------------------

-Cython code will only if:
+Cython code should only be considered if:

 1. It is not possible to speed up the function using numba instead,
 2. it is accompanied by a pure Python